The Mansion of Madness

-The Mansion of Madness (Spanish: La mansión de la locura) is a 1973 Mexican horror film directed by Juan López Moctezuma, in his directorial debut, and starring Claudio Brook, Arthur Hansel, Ellen Sherman, and Martin LaSalle.
-Set in 19th-century France, the film follows a journalist visiting a rural insane asylum in which he uncovers that the inmates have overtaken the doctors and staff, and implemented a series of gruesome treatments.
-It is loosely based on the Edgar Allan Poe short story "The System of Doctor Tarr and Professor Fether".
+The Mansion of Madness (La mansión de la locura, also released as Dr. Tarr's Torture Dungeon [US] and House of Madness [UK]) is a 1973 Mexican horror film co-written and directed by Juan López Moctezuma, in his feature directorial debut, and starring Claudio Brook, Arthur Hansel, Ellen Sherman, and Martin LaSalle.
+It is loosely based on Edgar Allan Poe's 1845 short story "The System of Doctor Tarr and Professor Fether".

-The film was released under the alternative titles House of Madness in the United Kingdom, and in the United States as Dr. Tarr's Torture Dungeon.

 Surrealist artist Leonora Carrington supervised sets and costumes.
-The film's producer, Roberto Viskin, had previously produced Alejandro Jodorowsky's surrealist film El Topo (1970).

-The film was a Mexican production and was shot in Mexico, using a mostly Mexican cast and crew.
-It was filmed in English and then dubbed into Spanish for Mexican cinemas.
+Set in 19th-century France, the film follows a journalist visiting a rural insane asylum in which he uncovers that the inmates have taken over the doctors and staff, and implemented a series of gruesome treatments.